Table of Contents[Hide][Show]

 Just because traditional Caesar salad consists pretty much of lettuce, dressing, and croutons (and usually lots of cheese!) doesn’t mean you can’t be creative and add other healthy veggies.

-Try mixing things up and adding some color with additions like olives, mild peppers, fresh chopped herbs, thinly sliced red cabbage, shredded carrots, or sunflower seeds.
-Serve with a fresh lemon wedge on the side for those who want a little extra tanginess.
+Try mixing things up and adding some color with olives, peppers, fresh chopped herbs, thinly sliced red cabbage, shredded carrots, or sunflower seeds.
+Serve with a fresh lemon wedge on the side for extra tanginess.

 For a complete meal, top with grilled chicken or shrimp.
-(If, like me, you like to work Caesar salad into the menu any chance you get, get more meal planning ideas here.)
+If you’re like me and want to work Caesar salad into the menu any chance you can, get more meal planning ideas here.
+This salad dressing also works well to dress up roasted potatoes or on eggs for breakfast.
+There’s no need to stop with salad!

 Servings